 Right Angle Club 2017

 I confess to this feeling in myself: stocks are riskier than bonds.
 So I don't blame a lot of other people for having the notion left over from the Great Depression of the 1930's that stocks can suddenly drop, whereas bonds are rock-solid investments.
-But that is an obsolete viewpoint which I know is obsolete, but I still have it.
+That is an obsolete viewpoint which I know is obsolete, but I still have it.
 Governments have learned that issuing more bonds dilutes the ownership shares, effectively making the sovereignty risk the same, for both.
 But what makes this work is to go steadily deeper into debt.
 We established the rate at 2% a year, but wars and other catastrophes make it more than that.
 When we reach our limit, leadership changes, but we don't stop adding debt.
 We don't like to see that, so we skirt around it.
 Something will turn up.

 No strong case is improved by exaggeration.
 There is still plenty of risk in the stock market.
 The aggregate value of stocks can go up and down, as a reflection of the ups and downs of the whole economy.
-But it is true that corporations are increasingly the bulk of national economy, represented by their shares on the open market.
-Governments are usually restricted to borrowing for revenue, and they are reaching the limit of their borrowing power, they are impelled to expand the scope of government spending.
-A resort to socialist systems is usually a sign of desperation soon to be disappointed, although they might possibly work when you don't need them.
-When you see that happening, it is questionable if even reserves will save you, but that's all you can hope for, because lack of reserves usually causes the problem.
+But it is true that corporations increasingly form the bulk of national economy, represented by their shares on the open market.
+Governments are usually restricted to borrowing for revenue and, reaching the limit of their borrowing power, they are impelled to expand the scope of government spending.
+A resort to socialist systems is usually a sign of desperation soon to be disappointed, although socialism might possibly work when you don't need it.
+When you hear socialism praised, it is questionable if even reserves will save you, because socialism (government control of production) wastes reserves even faster.

 |Robert Morris: Financier of the American Revolution||Amazon|